antonymcgreen/PowerShell-Docs.ru-ru/developer/scheduling-jobs-with-the-windows-powershell-api.md

                 // Wait for Task Scheduler to run the PowerShell job.
 This should happen in 20 seconds
                 // and then the job will take about 5 seconds to run.
 If PowerShell job task doesn't
                 // run try increasing the trigger time in the ScheduledJobTrigger object.
 You can also
-                // run this task manully from the Task Scheduler UI. for (int count = 1; count < 31; ++count) {
+                // run this task manually from the Task Scheduler UI. for (int count = 1; count < 31; ++count) {
                     Thread.Sleep(1000);